5:30 Saturday Morning: Critical

 In a review for the issue of Billboard dated September 15, 2001, contributor Christa Titus awarded the album the "critic's choice" designation, commending Lennon for "taking more musical chances on her debut than some seasoned artists have in their entire careers" and singling out "My Beautiful" as a standout track.
 MTV music critic Kurt Loder also favorably assessed the record, writing that it was "Refreshing to come across a teenage performer who isn't blonde, writes her own songs, plays an instrument, and kicks ass".
 Independent outlet Musical Discoveries commended the album's stylistic range and called it "one of the best albums by an emerging artist we've heard this year".

 Other critics were less favorable in their assessments.
-Stephen Thomas Erlewine, writing for Allmusic, awarded the album three stars and designated it as an "Album Pick" from her discography, but also called it a "frankly bewildering blend of bad nu-metal and singer/songwriter soul-baring".
-Erlewine argued that "when she turns on attitude… it's unconvincing" and that some of the album's emotional moments "get too heavy with sentiment and sediment".
+Stephen Thomas Erlewine, writing for AllMusic, designated it as an "Album Pick" from her discography, but also called it a "frankly bewildering blend of bad nu-metal and singer/songwriter soul-baring".
+Erlewine argued that "when she turns on attitude... it's unconvincing" and that some of the album's emotional moments "get too heavy with sentiment and sediment".
 However, Erlewine singled out "Brake of Your Car" as a highlight of the album, calling it "a surging number with an undeniable hook" that showed Lennon's potential.
 A review for The A.V.
 Club, penned by Noel Murray, called Lennon's voice "nondescript", her songwriting "merely adequate", and her use of different musical styles "opportunistic and inorganic".
 He concluded that the album is "a blatant Frankenstein job, a cynical pastiche of teen-sex-toy posturing, Tori Amos-style victim-becomes-perpetrator harangues, and the most generic of grinding techno-metal."
-Lorne Behrman, writing for the November-December 2001 issue of CMJ New Music Monthly, accused the album of sounding like a "blatant" attempt to simultaneously capitalize on the popularity of Britney Spears and nu metal.
+Lorne Behrman, writing for the November–December 2001 issue of CMJ New Music Monthly, accused the album of sounding like a "blatant" attempt to simultaneously capitalize on the popularity of Britney Spears and nu metal.
 He did, however, praise the title track and the latter part of "Couldn't Breathe" as seeming intimate and authentic.
 A review printed in indie music publication Ink19 accused Lennon of seeming "fake" with her "badness" and warned that her image might alienate potential female fans.